ShivaniKhatri96/Notetaking-app/README.md

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.

-### Next I will work on
-- Be accessible from a public url

 ### Tools used